glific/glific/README.md

   - Remember the URL it assigns you, something like: `https://9f6a7c7822d2.ngrok.io`
 - Goto the [Settings Page](https://www.gupshup.io/whatsappassistant/#/settings)
 - On that page, Search for `Manage your Template messaging settings` and enable it
-- On same page, Search for `Callback URL / Link your Bot`
+- On the same page, Search for `Callback URL / Link your Bot`
 - Enter your callback URL that ngrok gave you, add: `/gupshup` to the end.
 Something like:
   `https://9f6a7c7822d2.ngrok.io/gupshup/`
 - Click `Set`.
 It should give you a `Callback set successfully` message.
 If not, check the above steps.

 ## Updating your instance

-For v0.x releases, we will be resetting the DB and not saving existing state.
-Run the following commands to update your codebase from the glific repository.
+For v0.x releases, we will be resetting the DB and not saving the existing state.
+Run the following commands to update your codebase from the Glific repository.

-- Ensure you are in the top level directory of the glific api code.
+- Ensure you are in the top-level directory of the Glific API code.
 - Get the latest code from master: `git switch master && git pull`
 - Ensure you have not modified any files in this directory, by running: `git status`
 - Run the setup command: `mix setup`